| | | a. Authorization. 10 U.S.C. S1128. b. Prisoner of War Medal Eligibility Requirements. Awarded to any person who,

 governments with which the United States is not actively engaged

-c.
+in armed conflict are not eligible for the medal. c.
 Character of Service.
 Any person convicted by a U.S.

 military tribunal of misconduct or a criminal charge, or whose